-- The student will write at least 300 words on an assigned topic at the first class meeting in order to refer the student with basic mechanical difficulties to placement testing or to the English Learning Lab Technician.
-Students must also take a non-credit, objective MSV pre-test within the first week of classes. - In addition to the first-day writing sample, the student will write a minimum of five papers of at least 600 words each throughout the course.
-At least four of these five papers must include primary source quotations and be documented according to MLA style.
-At least one of these five must also include quotations from secondary sources such as articles from the WSCC Library databases.
-If the instructor chooses, one of these papers may be an essay examination of 600 words.
-All papers other than timed, in-class essays must contain an MLA-style Works Cited page.
-These six papers represent a minimum for the course, and with drafts and informal writing assignments, students should write over 5000 words during the semester. - The student will keep all required paper drafts and make revisions according to instructions.
-The instructor may require that this process be completed electronically.
-Any major paper assignments evaluated outside of eLearn must be submitted to the instructor at the end of the semester. - The student must rewrite any lost papers.
-The student must also complete the objective MSV post-test, which will count toward the final grade. - The student will plan before writing each paper.
+1. The student will write at least 300 words on an assigned topic during the first week in order to refer the student with basic mechanical difficulties to placement testing or to the English

+- Learning Lab Technician.
+Students must also take a non-credit, objective MSV pre-test within the first week of classes. - 2.
+In addition to the first-day writing sample, the student will write a minimum of four papers of at least 600 words each throughout the course.
+At least three of these papers must include primary source quotations and be documented according to MLA style.
+At least two of these papers must also include quotations from secondary sources such as articles from the WSCC Library databases.
+These papers represent a minimum for the course, and with drafts and informal writing assignments, students should write over 5000 words during the semester.
+The capstone project will count as the fourth paper. - 3.
+The student will keep all required paper drafts and make revisions according to instructions.
+The instructor will require that this process be completed electronically. - 4.
+The student must rewrite any lost papers.
+The student must also complete the objective MSV post-test, which will count toward the final grade. - 5.
+The student will plan before writing each paper.
 For this purpose the student will write formal outlines.